 All students are required to purchase professional liability insurance through the school.
 As a clinical requirement, students must show proof of accident insurance.
 Any student who does not have proof of private health care insurance may purchase the school accident insurance to fulfill this requirement.
 This insurance is provided at a very reasonable cost and provides coverage during required Medical Assisting course functions.
-Information regarding purchase of school accident insurance will be provided during new student orientation or in the Admissions Office.
+Information regarding purchase of school accident insurance is available in the Admissions Office.